priyan2115/kickstarter_analysis/README.md

 ### Analysis of Outcomes Based on Goals

 This table and chart describes the outcome based on GOALS of PLAYS "subcategory".
-The goals are differentiate into 5000 ranges from <1000 to >50,000.
+The goals are differentiate into **5000 ranges from <1000 to >50,000**.
-    - first we can see that there are no canceled PLAYS.So, outcomes divided into only 2 parts; Successful and Fail category.
+    - first we can see that there are **no canceled PLAYS**.So, outcomes divided into only 2 parts; **Successful and Fail** category.
     - There are only 0 successful and 1 fail outcome shown between the range of 45,000 to 49,999.So the persentage of success is 0 and for fail it displays 100% between this range.
-    - into, percentage of successful outcome coloumn 67% is repetative number for 35,000 to 39,999 and 40,000 to 44,999. there are also repatative number for same ranges of goal coloumn in fail category which is 33%.
+    - Between the goal ranges **35,000 to 39,999 and 40,000 to 44,999** there are same  percentage of successful outcome which is  **67**  there are also repatative number for same ranges of goal coloumn in **fail category which is 33%.**
-    - for the PLAYS category the percentage of fails is more than 6 times in compare to successful coloumn.
+    - for the **PLAYS** category the **percentage of fails** is more than **6 times **in compare to successful coloumn.**
-    - Basically, when the ratio of success is increase the ratio of fail is declined and vise versa. it happens because there are no canceled Plays under subcategory.
+    - Basically, when the ratio of success is** increase **the ratio of fail is declined and vise versa.** it happens because there are no canceled Plays under subcategory.
     **Image:**
     ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered

 ## Results